WUSTL-Biol4220/home/labs/lab_22.md

 R          174.2        -14
 ```

-Use comparison to produce Series of boolean values.
+You can also construct series of boolean values from row/column data.

 ```python
 >>> aa['mol_weight'] > 150